pravega/pravega/documentation/src/docs/metrics.md

 }
 ```

-- reportSuccessEvent() : Used to track Timer of a successful operation and will record the latency in Nanoseconds in required metric.
+- `reportSuccessEvent()`: It is used to track the [Timer](http://metrics.dropwizard.io/3.1.0/manual/core/#timers) of a successful operation and will record the latency in nanoseconds in the required metric.
-- reportFailEvent() : Used to track Timer of a failed operation and will record the latency in Nanoseconds in required metric.
+- `reportFailEvent()`: It is used to track the [Timer](http://metrics.dropwizard.io/3.1.0/manual/core/#timers) of a failed operation and will record the latency in nanoseconds in required metric.
-- reportSuccessValue() : Used to track Histogram of a success value.
+- `reportSuccessValue()`: It is used to track the [Histogram](http://metrics.dropwizard.io/3.1.0/manual/core/#histograms) of a success value.
-- reportFailValue() : Used to track Histogram of a failed value.
+- `reportFailValue()`: It is used to track the [Histogram](http://metrics.dropwizard.io/3.1.0/manual/core/#histograms) of a failed value.
-- toOpStatsData() :  Used to support JMX exports and inner test.
+- `toOpStatsData()`:  It is Used to support the JMX exports and inner tests.
-- clear : Used to clear stats for this operation.
+- `clear`: It is used to clear the stats for this operation.

-### 1.4 Metric Logger — interface DynamicLogger
+## Metric Logger — Interface DynamicLogger

-A simple interface that only exposes simple type metrics: Counter/Gauge/Meter.
+A simple interface that exposes only simple type metrics: ([Counter](https://metrics.dropwizard.io/3.1.0/manual/core/#counters)/[Gauge](https://metrics.dropwizard.io/3.1.0/manual/core/#gauges),/Meter.

 ```java
 public interface DynamicLogger {
     void incCounterValue(String name, long delta);